Luthaf/mdanalysis/package/doc/sphinx/source/documentation_pages/loading_files.rst

 Single file Universes
 ---------------------

-Occaisionally a file may contain both topology and trajectory information, in such cases it is sufficient to provide only a single filename to Universe
+Occasionally a file may contain both topology and trajectory information, in such cases it is sufficient to provide only a single filename to Universe
 ::